 The deadline for the conversion of PIO to OCI has been extended several times since January 2015.

-Applicants should submit their ‘PIO in lieu of OCI’ applications at their local FRRO (Foreigner Regional Registration Office) or the overseas mission or consulate of jurisdiction.
+Applicants should submit their ‘PIO in lieu of OCI’ applications at their local Foreigners Regional Registration Office (FRRO) in India or at the overseas mission or consulate of jurisdiction.
 PIO card holders can continue to use their valid PIO cards until converted.

 Please note that this is general information only and not intended as advice on a specific matter.
 Please feel free to contact Fakhoury Global Immigration directly with questions exclusive to your situation.
 This news alert may have been prepared using information from Peregrine Immigration Management, which is licensed to Fakhoury Global Immigration.